AppDaemon/appdaemon/docs/APPGUIDE.rst

 And finally, it is also possible to use ``config`` as a global area for sharing parameters across Apps.
-Simply add the required parameters to the top level of the appdaemon.yaml file:
+Simply add the required parameters under the top level ``appdaemon`` configuration section in the appdaemon.yaml file:

 .. code:: yaml